-Burgers and ribs have become an artform in the bare-bricked establishments of Soho and Shoreditch, and every summer London holds an entire festival, Wingfest, to find the very best chicken wings in the land.
-And because we Brits are drawn to snappy alliteration even more than a bottomless buffet of sweet and sour chicken, Wings Wednesday mania has firmly wrapped it’s feathered limbs around the city and our hearts.
+And because we Brits are drawn to snappy alliteration even more than a bottomless chow mein, Wings Wednesday mania has firmly wrapped it’s deep-fried limbs around the city and our hearts.
 Once a week.

-As a disclaimer, not all of these are necessarily all you can eat wings, per se, some are simply great weekly offers that unless you’re an actual grizzly bear should fill you well and truly up with chicken wings for roughly the same price as the bottomless deals.
+As a disclaimer, not all of these are necessarily all you can eat wings, per se, some are simply great weekly offers that unless you’re an actual hippo (in which case stay off the chicken wings and stick to eating grass and tourists) should fill you right up with chicken wings for roughly the same price as the bottomless deals.

 So, without further ado, here are the best bottomless (or nearly bottomless) chicken wings the city has to offer.
 Set your mouths to ‘salivate’: